 A lawyer and historian by training, my research lies at the intersection of international law, international relations and transitional justice.
-I specialize in international criminal justice, public international law and peacekeeping, with a regional focus on Africa and the Middle East.
+I specialize in public international law, international criminal law and peacekeeping, with a regional focus on Africa and the Middle East.
 My research is informed by a decade of practice and fieldwork in these two regions.
-I am also interested in how new research methods and technology are changing the role of academic expertise.
+I am also interested in novel research methods and the role of academic expertise in public policy-making.

-My postdoctoral research, which is supported by a grant from the Swiss National Science Foundation, explores the law and practice of resorting to lethal and non-lethal force to protect civilians in peacekeeping.
-The project analyzes the legal authority of UN peacekeepers to kill, capture and detain on the basis of Security Council resolutions, the Responsibility to Protect doctrine and the bodies of law that regulate the use of force: the jus ad bellum, international humanitarian law and international human rights law and self-defence and defence of others norms.
+My postdoctoral research, which is supported by the Swiss National Science Foundation, examines the law and practice of resorting to lethal and non-lethal force to protect civilians in peacekeeping.
+The project analyzes the legal authority of UN peacekeepers to kill, capture and detain on the basis of Security Council resolutions, the Responsibility to Protect doctrine and the bodies of law that regulate the use of force: the jus ad bellum, international humanitarian law, international human rights law and self-defence and defence of others norms.

 I continue my research on the history of international criminal law, with a focus on late nineteenth century and early twentieth century doctrinal debates about war crimes and crimes against humanity.